Junbo345/active_learning/README.md

 ```
 # Dataset

 The dataset that was used for this project contained ~5200 galaxies.
-It can be viewed on excel using [This Link](https://docs.google.com/spreadsheets/d/1wNmAqCF6vYWlkeholPEZQDJ1QFmoZ13O5fW1kR5rBoo/edit?gid=1126909556#gid=1126909556).
+It can be viewed using [This Link](https://docs.google.com/spreadsheets/d/1wNmAqCF6vYWlkeholPEZQDJ1QFmoZ13O5fW1kR5rBoo/edit?gid=1126909556#gid=1126909556).
+<br/> It contains 20 feature columns and multiple target columns, each representing a possible galaxy shape.
+The s1_ and s2_ prefixes mean stage 1 and stage 2.
+All galaxies were labelled in stage 1.
+Only galaxies with at least one stage 1 vote for lens were labelled in stage 2.
+Hence, only a small portion of galaxies have stage 2 labels.